slight-shark/slight-shark.github.io/src/content/writeups/osu-ctf-25.md

 }
 ```

-This is pretty simple, it just reads /flag.txt and pipes the output to stdout.
-Nothing too fancy here
+This is pretty simple, it just reads `/flag.txt` and pipes the output to stdout.
+Nothing too fancy here.

-Now, onto the meat and potatoes of this challenge - index.js
+Now, onto the meat and potatoes of this challenge - `index.js`:

 There are quite a few functions that look potentially interesting, let's take a look at them